 4. Maxel

 A.k.a smart downloader.
-The developers say that it’s smart to even tho it houses nothing special than another here on the list, but I would say that if you talk about the easiness on the CPU, maxel is pretty good.
+The developers say that itโs smart even tho it houses nothing special than another here on the list, but I would say that if you talk about the easiness on the CPU, maxel is pretty good.

 5. Jdownloader for Mac

-JDownloader is an open-source and independent download manager that is written in Java.
-So it might get slower than the others mentioned here.
-However, that doesn’t set JDownloader back because it is free and optimized for those that use hosting and file-sharing sites such as Rapidshare and Megaupload.
+JDownloader is an open-source and independent download manager written in Java.
+So, it might be slower than the others mentioned here.
+However, that doesnโt set JDownloader back because it is free and optimized for those who use hosting and file-sharing sites such as Rapidshare and Megaupload.

 6. Progressive Downloader